tulipcc/tulipcc-maven-plugin/README.md

     * `String[]` **excludes** - A set of Ant-like exclusion patterns used to prevent certain files from being processed.
 By default, this set is empty such that no files are excluded.
   * `jjdoc` - [JJDoc](https://javacc.org/doc/JJDoc.html) takes a JavaCC parser specification and produces documentation for the BNF grammar.
 This mojo will search the source directory for all `*.jj` files and run JJDoc once for each file it finds.
 Each of these output files, along with an `index.html` file will be placed in the site directory (`target/site/jjdoc`), and a link will be created in the "Project Reports" menu of the generated site.
   * `jjtree-javacc` - preprocesses decorated grammar files (`*.jjt`) with JJTree and passes the output to JavaCC in order to finally generate a parser with parse tree actions.
-  * `jjtree` -  parses a JJTree grammar file (`*.jjt`) and transforms it to Java source files and a JavaCC grammar file.
-Please see the [JJTree Reference Documentation](https://javacc.org/doc/JJTree.html) for more information.
   * `jtb-javacc` - preprocesses ordinary grammar files (`*.jtb`) with JTB and passes the output to JavaCC in order to finally generate a parser with parse tree actions.
-  * `jtb` - parses a JTB file and transforms it into source files for an AST and a JavaCC grammar file which automatically builds the AST.

 # Integration tests